 \section{Introduction}

 As is well known, the notion of multipliers and covers for a group arose from Schur's work on projective representations of groups.
-Analogous to the group theory case, for a finite-dimensional Lie algebra $L$ over a field, a cover is a central extension of the maximal possible dimension of $L$ with a kernel contained in the derived algebra of $L$; the corresponding kernel is a (Schur) multiplier of $L$.
+Analogous to the group theory case, for a finite-dimensional Lie algebra $L$ over a field, a cover is a central extension of the maximal possible dimension of $L$ with a kernel contained in the derived algebra of $L$ and the corresponding kernel is a (Schur) multiplier of $L$.
 For a finite-dimensional Lie algebra, there exist uniquely a cover and a multiplier up to Lie algebra isomorphism, respectively.
-A typical fact analogous to the group theory case is that the multiplier of a finite-dimensional Lie algebra $L$ is isomorphic to the second cohomology group of $L$ with coefficients in the 1-dimensional trivial module \cite{Batten}.
-The study on Schur multipliers of Lie algebras began in 1990's (see \cite{Batten-Stitzinger,K.Moneyhun}, for example) and the theory has seen a fruitful development (see \cite{B-M-S,E-S-D,Hardy,Hardy-stitzinger,Nir,Niroomand3,SAN}, for example).
+A typical fact is that the multiplier of a finite-dimensional Lie algebra $L$ is isomorphic to the second cohomology group of $L$ with coefficients in the 1-dimensional trivial module \cite{Batten}.
+The study on multipliers of Lie algebras began in 1990's (see \cite{Batten-Stitzinger,K.Moneyhun}, for example) and the theory has seen a fruitful development (see \cite{B-M-S,E-S-D,Hardy,Hardy-stitzinger,Nir,Niroomand3,SAN}, for example).
 Among the literatures, a main work is finding an upper bound for the multiplier dimension for a finite-dimensional nilpotent Lie algebra and classifying finite-dimensional nilpotent Lie algebras under certain conditions in terms of multipliers (see \cite{B-M-S,Hardy, Hardy-stitzinger,Nir,Niroomand3,SAN}, for example).

-The notion of multipliers for Lie algebras may be naturall generalized to Lie superalgebra case.
-In this paper we first establish several lemmas for Lie superalgebras, which are parallel to the ones in non-super case.
-Then we introduce the notions of (super-)multiplier-ranks and (super-)derived-rank, which are analogous to two invariants in Lie algebra case.
+The notion of multipliers for Lie algebras may be naturally generalized to the Lie superalgebra case.
+In this paper, we first establish several lemmas for Lie superalgebras, which are parallel to the ones in non-super case.
+Then we introduce the notions of (super-)multiplier-ranks and (super-)derived-ranks, which are analogous to the two invariants in Lie algebra case.
 Our main result is classifying all the nilpotent Lie superalgebras of multiplier-rank $\leq 2$.
 As a byproduct, we also determine the multipliers of Heisenberg superalgebras.